velasciraptor/Election-Analysis/README.md

 ![](Resources/mod2_code.png)

 The results should look like this.
 Notice the green line shows the results are in rows 23 & 24.
-You percentage will look different.
+Your percentage will look different.

 ![](Resources/mod2_result.png)